Roots of the most of the Permit-to-Work process challenges

 Missing Hazard Controls

-Even if you have a great process in place and a robust software program, important hazards and control measures could be left out.
+Even if you have a great process in place and a robust software program, important hazards, and control measures could be left out.
 Why?

 The job is done by people.
 People configure the software according to their expertise and knowledge.
-Sometimes their expertise is simply not enough to manage a particular case.
+Sometimes, their expertise is simply not enough to manage a particular case.
 This is very relevant for smaller sites, where they have limited access to experts.

 By reusing a permit template with missing hazards, you create a “snowball effect” and duplicate the wrong permit to work handouts over and over.